WhatTheDickens/suny-geneseo-writing-guide/docs/_principles/what-is-good-writing.md

 ---
 layout: page
-title: "What is good writing?"
+title: "What is Good Writing?"
 ---

 *That is the reason why I affirm that Kurtz was a remarkable man.
 He had something to say.
 He said it.*